Can the Latin abbreviation et al. be used at the end of the greeting in an email? It would look like this:

 - Writers using the unusual greeting will worry about how to punctuate after it, and their readers will spend time questioning whatever punctuation choice the writers make.
 In fact, Doug wrote, "I do not use a comma or colon after the period in al. as I feel it looks awkward."
 My grammar and spelling checker seemsto think so too.
 Yet in the United States and Canada, we include punctuation after a greeting.

-Doug was suggesting the use of et al. to avoid greeting a list of people.
-He is wise to avoid a salutation like this:
+The desire to use et al. in an email greeting stems from wanting to avoid greeting a list of people.
+Indeed, it is wise to avoid a salutation like this:

 Dear John, Joseph, Kayla, Nadia, and Robert,